xalvarez/aws-graphql-demo/blog.md

 ### getCustomer

-Finally, this is how you can get a single customer:
+Finally, this is how to retrieve a single customer:

 **Request mapping template:**